Continuous effort, not strength or intelligence is the key to unlocking our potential.

 High achievers the world-over are where they are in life because they were willing to make tough decisions.
 Moreover, they took the risks that provided them with the opportunities to achieve their goals.

 However, this, of course, doesn’t mean that you should take reckless risks.
 For every high achiever who risked it all, there are countless stories of people who lost it all.
 Risk-taking must be carefully thought through.
 It’s not something that you should rush into.

 Before taking a risk, you must weigh up the pros and cons.
 Ultimately, your objective is to make a decision that involves the lowest amount of risk for the highest returns or opportunities.
-This, of course, isn’t easy to calculate at times.
-Sometimes you just don’t know how things will pan out.
+This, of course, isn’t easy to calculate.
+Sometimes you just don’t know how things will play out.

 You will only get the most out of yourself and from your ability when you show the willingness to step outside your comfort zone and take the necessary risks to achieve your goals.

 To maximize your full potential, you need to build the physical drive that will fuel your motivation.

 Physical drive is a hunger and energy that comes from within.
 It helps carry you forward when the going gets though.
 It also helps keep you motivated and interested when doing tedious and repetitive tasks that stop other people in their tracks.

 To develop the necessary physical drive, you will need to have a definitive life purpose.
 Your purpose needs to be something that is bigger than you and your goals.
 It must be something that makes life truly worth living.